-In 2020, the PMI VectorLink Mali project will work with the NMCP/MOH to spray an estimated 256,992 rooms from 109,461 targeted structures in 28 geographically contiguous health areas out of the 76 total health areas in Bandiagara, Djenné, and Mopti districts, using Actellic® 300CS, SumiShield® 50SW, and Fludora® Fusion.
-The project’s primary objective is to reach a minimum spray coverage of 85% of the eligible structures found in each district by implementing high-quality IRS operations and protect an estimated population of 508,794.
+In 2021, the PMI VectorLink Mali project will work with the NMCP/MOH to spray 65,105 targeted structures in 19 geographically contiguous health areas out of the 76 total health areas in Bandiagara, Djenné, and Mopti districts, using Fludora® Fusion WP-SB, SumiShield® 50WG, and Actellic® 300CS, respectively.
+The project’s primary objective is to reach a minimum spray coverage of 85% of the eligible structures in each district by implementing high-quality IRS operations, and to an estimated population of 269,823.
 More specifically, the IRS campaign aims to cover:

-- Engage NMCP/MOH personnel in the planning, implementation, and supervision of IRS in the three districts and at the regional and central levels.
+- Continue to engage NMCP/MOH personnel in the planning, implementation, and supervision of IRS in the three districts and at the regional and central levels.

-- Collaborate with the NMCP/MOH and regional/district health officials on developing an IRS transition/sustainability strategy and concrete plans to transfer IRS responsibilities over the remaining years of the project.
+- Collaborate with the NMCP/MOH and regional/district health officials on developing and implementing an IRS transition/sustainability strategy and concrete plans to transfer IRS responsibilities over the remaining years of the project.

 - Continue efforts to mainstream gender equality and female empowerment by increasing women’s participation in IRS activities.
-The project will encourage health area selection committees to achieve the mandatory quota representation of female seasonal workers defined by district (at least 30%), as well as offering a promotion to high-performing female workers.
+The project will continue to encourage health area selection committees to achieve the mandatory quota representation of female seasonal workers defined by district (at least 30%), as well as to offer promotions to high-performing female workers.

 - Coordinate community mobilization activities in collaboration with local authorities (village chiefs and neighborhood leaders) to systematically raise awareness and increase community acceptance of IRS.

-- Conduct, in partnership with the NMCP/MOH and other stakeholders, high-quality entomological monitoring (insecticide resistance, wall bioassay, vector density monitoring, and behavioral studies) to select appropriate insecticides and ensure rotational strategies for future spray campaigns.
-As part of entomological monitoring approaches, pilot community-led surveillance will be conducted for sustainability.
+- Conduct, in partnership with the NMCP/MOH and other stakeholders, high-quality entomological monitoring (insecticide resistance, wall bioassay, vector density and behavioral studies) to select appropriate insecticides and ensure effective rotational strategies for subsequent spray campaigns.

-- Conduct robust monitoring and evaluation of project activities, including real-time performance monitoring during the IRS campaign, to ensure alignment with set targets and objectives.
+- Conduct robust M&E of project activities, including real-time performance monitoring during the IRS campaign, to ensure alignment with set targets and objectives.

-- Conduct IRS environmental inspections in close collaboration with the National Directorate for Sanitation and Pollution Control (Direction National de l’Assainissement, Contrôle de Pollution et de Nuisances, DNACPN)/MOE.
+- Conduct IRS environmental inspections in close collaboration with the National Directorate for Sanitation and Pollution Control (Direction National de l’Assainissement, Contrôle de Pollution et de Nuisances, DNACPN)/Ministry of Environment (MOE)).

-- Build the capacity of the NMCP and the PMI Data Specialist to develop and use integrated visualizations to support vector control decision-making.
+- Strengthen the capacity of the NMCP and the PMI Data Specialist to develop and use integrated visualizations to support vector control decision-making.